beltoforion/muparserx/trunk/Readme.txt

     in mpDefines.h
   - API for customizing error messages added; German translations added
   - Querying multiple results of comma separated expressions added
-  - DefineVar / DefineFun / DefineInfixOprt / DefineOprt thrown an exception when there is already a token with that name defined
+  - DefineVar / DefineFun / DefineInfixOprt / DefineOprt throws an exception if there is already a token with that name defined

 Bugfixes: